Semantic-E2VID: a Semantic-Enriched Paradigm for Event-to-Video Reconstruction: Experiments

 Quantitative results further confirm this: our SFF outperforms Addition, Mean Fusion, and Cross Attention by margins of up to $0.032$ in SSIM on the HQF benchmark and $0.012$ in LPIPS on the MVSEC benchmark, demonstrating its effectiveness in leveraging semantics for high-fidelity video reconstruction.

-\textbf{Supervising Semantics.} This ablation examines the role of the Semantic Perceptual E2V Supervision.
+\textbf{Semantic-Aware Supervision.} This ablation examines the role of the Semantic Perceptual E2V Supervision.
 Here, we replace the proposed semantically guided loss with a standard perceptual loss, while keeping both the CFA and SFF modules intact.
 This setup allows us to assess the supervision signal’s contribution to guiding semantic reconstruction.

 Unlike conventional perceptual loss that compares low-level or middle-layer features in the frame space, our semantic perceptual supervision exploits the high-level semantics extracted from the Segment Anything Model (SAM).
 This semantically grounded loss encourages the network to align the reconstructed frames with not only the appearance but also the underlying object and region-level structure.
 In contrast, standard perceptual loss often focuses on texture similarity, which may overlook important semantic boundaries and mislead the decoder toward overly smoothed or locally inconsistent outputs.